Category — Coming of Age

 In middle age, Stamps developed every kind of illness: Crohn’s, Lyme Disease and pneumonia, plus he had the May 4 bullet wound.
 He died in 2008 at 58.

-If Stamps had come to the reunions, he probably would have shed light — some sociology — on the various cliques.
-Stamps’ perspective was bitter, sarcastic and funny.
-He would have said something like: “Those Jews at the bar, see those guys at the bar, they wore penny loafers in seventh grade without pennies in them, and yelled at me because I put pennies in mine.
+If Stamps had come to the reunions, he probably would have shed light — some sociology — on the cliques.
+Stamps’ perspective was sarcastic, bitter and funny.
+He would have said something like: “See those Jews at the bar, those guys wore penny loafers in seventh grade without pennies in them, and yelled at me because I put pennies in mine.
 They threw pennies on the floor.
 If you picked up the pennies, you were a ‘cheap Jew.’
 I threw pennies.
 I worked both sides of the street.”